-- SchedulingParameters for the scheduler associated with the current thread.
-When null, and the creator is a schedulable object, the SchedulingParameters are inherited from the current schedulable (a new SchedulingParameters object is cloned). - release-A ReleaseParameters object which will be associated with the constructed instance.
+- scheduling-A SchedulingParameters object which will be associated with the constructed instance.
+When null, and the creator is not an instance of Schedulable, a SchedulingParameters object is created which has the default SchedulingParameters for the scheduler associated with the current thread.
+When null, and the creator is an instance of Schedulable, the SchedulingParameters are inherited from the current schedulable (a new SchedulingParameters object is cloned). - release-A ReleaseParameters object which will be associated with the constructed instance.
 When null, this will have default ReleaseParameters for the BAEH's scheduler. - memory-A MemoryParameters object which will be associated with the constructed instance.
 When null, this will have no MemoryParameters and the handler can access the heap. - area-The MemoryArea for this.
 When null, the memory area will be that of the current thread/schedulable. - group-A RealtimeThreadGroup object which will be associated with the constructed instance.
-When null, this will not be associated with any scheduling group. - config-The ConfigurationParameters associated with this, and possibly other instances of Schedulable.
+When null, this will not be associated with any realtime thread group. - config-The ConfigurationParameters associated with this, and possibly other instances of Schedulable.
 When config is null, this BoundAsyncEventHandler will reserve no space for preallocated exceptions and implementationspecific values will be set to their implementation-defined defaults. - logic-The Consumer object whose accept() method is executed by AsyncObjectEventHandler.handleAsyncEvent.
 When null, the default handleAsyncEvent method invokes nothing.